hellovietduc/github-alfred/README.md

 ACCESS_TOKEN = <an optional personal access token>
 ```

-If you'd like to navigate your work on private repos, a token with *Full control of private repositories* scope is required.
+If you'd like to navigate your work on private repos, a [token](https://github.com/settings/tokens) with *Full control of private repositories* (`repo`) scope is required.
+Otherwise, a token with `public_repo` scope is enough.

 ## Usage